-In addition to patient diagnostics and treatment and providing education and training, another core task of Foundation Centrum ’45 is to conduct scientific research in the field of psychotraumatology.
+In addition to patient diagnostics and treatment and providing education and training, another core task of ARQ Centrum’45 is to conduct scientific research in the field of psychotraumatology.

 Scientific research takes place continuously, both within and outside of the treatment units.
 A great deal of the research results in publications in prestigious national and international scientific journals.

-Through Arq Psychotrauma Expert Group, Foundation Centrum ’45 is connected to a number of professors:
+Through Arq Psychotrauma Expert Group, ARQ Centrum’45 is connected to a number of professors:

 - Prof. R.J.
 Kleber, Professor, by special appointment, of Psychotraumatology, University of Utrecht, Arq core professor